AnyChart/docs.anychart.com/Working_with_Data/Settings_from_Data.md

 AnyChart js charting framework allows you to apply different visualization settings to a single point.
 It means that you can customize the point view explicitly from the data set.
 Let's consider how it works on a sample of JavaScript [Bar Chart](Bar_Chart).

-<br>As you know you can use a data set to create charts with the following code:
+As you know you can use a data set to create charts with the following code:

 ```
 //create data set